Our research is editorially independent but we

-Tucked between Chile, Peru, Argentina, Paraguay and Brazil, Bolivia may often be overlooked for its more popular neighboring countries, but it’s a fabulous destination that’s inexpensive and highly underrated.
-While February falls in the wet season, it’s a destination that can be enjoyed year round, and this is the time when you can witness the incredible mirror effect at Salar de Uyuni, the world’s largest salt flat.
-Laguna Verde is another must experience with its intense color that varies from turquoise to dark emerald depending on the disturbance caused to sediments in the lake by winds.
+Tucked between Chile, Peru, Argentina, Paraguay and Brazil, Bolivia is often overlooked for its more popular neighboring countries.
+Still, it’s a fabulous destination that’s inexpensive and offers tons of interesting attractions.
+While February falls in the wet season, it’s a destination that can be enjoyed year-round, and this is the time when you can witness the incredible mirror effect at Salar de Uyuni, the world’s largest salt flat.
+Laguna Verde is another must-experience with its intense color that varies from turquoise to dark emerald depending on the disturbance caused to sediments in the lake by winds.
 It’s backed by the dormant 19,555-foot Licancabur volcano.

-In the Caribbean, February falls in the high season but Montego Bay is one of the few spots that offers a good value most of the year.
+In the Caribbean, February falls in the high season, but Montego Bay is one of the few spots that offer great value most of the year.
 It’s possible to find hotels as low as $30 a night, and you’ll enjoy the unbeatable February weather too.
 This city also happens to boast one of the largest airports in the region, making flights easier to find and more affordable to book.
 Look forward to cheap, tasty jerk at street-side and beach-side stands and enjoying plenty of free things to do, like lounging on the beach, swimming, and dancing to live reggae.

 Colombia offers gorgeous sandy beaches, lush rainforests, snow-capped mountains and impressive colonial cities.
-In February you can expect it to be sunny and warm but not too hot, and, prices will be much cheaper than any other place in the Caribbean.
-As high season ends here in mid-January, the already affordable hotel rates will drop even more and stay that way through February.
-Cartagena, the capital city along the northern coast facing the Caribbean, is a great place to base your stay with powdery beaches, impressive mangroves and a historic old town surrounded by the city wall, representing some of the finest examples of civil and military architecture of the Spanish colonial times.
+In February, you can expect it to be sunny and warm but not too hot, and prices will be much cheaper than in any other place in the Caribbean.
+As the high season ends here in mid-January, the already affordable hotel rates will drop even more and stay that way through February.
+Cartagena, the capital city along the northern coast facing the Caribbean, is a great place to base your stay with fun things to do, including powdery beaches, impressive mangroves and a historic old town surrounded by the city wall, representing some of the finest examples of civil and military architecture of the Spanish colonial times.

 The Florida Keys are ideal if you’re craving the tropics but don’t have a passport.
 While Key West is one of the most popular destinations here, it also tends to be pricier.
-By staying in one of the Keys farther north like Islamorada, you can find some budget-friendly resorts that offer the chance to laze the day away on a sandy, palm-shaded beach in a hammock and enjoy outstanding snorkeling too.
+By staying in one of the Keys farther north, like Islamorada, you can find some budget-friendly resorts.
+This lush oasis offers the chance to laze the day away on a sandy, palm-shaded beach in a hammock and enjoy outstanding snorkeling too.
 Just 20 minutes north in Key Largo, John Pennekamp Coral Reef State Park is home to the only living coral reef in the country.
 It’s considered one of the top spots, with clear turquoise waters filled with tropical fish and sea turtles.

 If you visit around Mardi Gras, New Orleans is not going to be cheap.
-But the good news is that while it usually falls in February, this year, it’s in March.
-That means if you go the month before you can expect bargain accommodation rates and often inexpensive airfare too.
+But the good news is that it may fall at the end of February, depending on the year.
+That means if you go a few weeks before you can expect bargain accommodation rates and often inexpensive airfare too.
 Foodies can look forward to savoring spicy Cajun and Creole flavors, enjoying great jazz at countless venues, touring alligator-filled swamps, magnificent mansions and much more.